edgarjin88/firstProject/README.md

 -If you click the "click to start" icon, and drag your mouse down, color would remain as changed.

 #Wishlist/Future features
+-First of all, refactorying first.
 -To work on debugging and refactorying.
 -Level up system::

  a.
 First level: blind play
  b.
 Second level: blind play + game board spinning.
  c.
 Third level: make another game board and change the game board every turn so that user have to play against two AI without looking at it.

+-Readme file markdown update.
 -Cube animation effect when change the gameboard, but only on the gameboard, not the whole page.
 -To be adjusted for Mobile
 -Improve CSS color combination and details